Which of the Following Statements Regarding Hazardous Materials Is Correct?

 - Waste Disposal: Improper disposal of hazardous materials, like pesticides or solvents, can contaminate water supplies or harm wildlife.

-Here's one way to look at it: a janitor accidentally mixing bleach with ammonia in a school restroom could release toxic gases, endangering students and staff.
-Proper labeling and training would prevent such scenarios by ensuring that chemicals are stored and used separately That's the part that actually makes a difference..
+Take this: a janitor accidentally mixing bleach with ammonia in a school restroom could release toxic gases, endangering students and staff.
+Proper labeling and training would prevent such scenarios by ensuring that chemicals are stored and used separately And it works..

 Frequently Asked Questions (FAQ)